-When can a Non-party Access Court Documents in Criminal Proceedings
+When can a Non-party Access Court Documents in Criminal Proceedings?

 The exceptions include where the Court has ordered the Court documents are:

-- confidential - r 1.20(3)(a) of the Federal Court (Criminal Proceedings) Rules
+- confidential - r 1.20(3)(a) of the Criminal Proceedings Rules

 - suppressed or prohibited or restricted from publication on the grounds permitted in Part VAA of the Federal Court of Australia Act 1976 (Cth) (see s 37AF).